 Many students start their academic careers at a community college, hoping to transfer to a four-year university, but find themselves missing the mark.
 Thankfully, a new report surveying university leaders provides ideas on how to help students make the transfer successfully.

 While community colleges offer a wealth of options in associate degree programs

 and practical career training, the majority of students that grace a community college campus for a period of time are not content with a degree from these schools.
-In fact, the large majority of community college students has plans to further their education by eventually transferring their credits to a four-year institution
+In fact, the large majority of community college students have plans to further their education by eventually transferring their credits to a four-year institution

 .
-This is the precise subject of the latest report by College Board that looked at the high number of community college students that want to transfer to a four-year university and why.
+This is the precise subject of the latest report by the College Board that looked at the high number of community college students that want to transfer to a four-year university and why.

 About the Report

-College Board is a non-profit organization committed to equality in education, from the early primary years all the way through a postsecondary education.
+College Board is a non-profit organization committed to equality in education, from the early primary years all the way through postsecondary education.
 This particular report, titled, “Improving Student Transfer from Community Colleges to Four-Year Institutions,” was designed to emphasize the importance of smooth pathways between community colleges and other institutions of higher education.
 The College Board website

 estimates that more than 7 million students enrolled in community colleges – up to 41 percent of all college students across the country - at any given time.
 With so many students enrolled in community colleges, it is important to assess what the choices for these students might be should they decide to continue to pursue their education after their initial degree program is completed.

-To compile this report, College Board interviewed 21 education leaders at 12 institutions of higher education across the country, according to an article on the New York Times blog
+To compile this report, the College Board interviewed 21 education leaders at 12 institutions of higher education across the country, according to an article on the New York Times blog

 .
 The report is based on figures from the U.S. Department of Education that show as many as four of every five community college students want to transfer to a four-year institution at some point during their postsecondary education.
 To achieve that end, these students require a smooth, effective transfer process